tidepool-org/tidepool-org.github.io/data-model/v1/smbg.md

 # SMBG

-SMBG represents blood glucose from a finger prick or other "self-monitoring" mehod.
+SMBG represents blood glucose from a finger prick or other "self-monitoring" method.
 These events are point-in-time and look like

 ``` json